-Protected Only left turn phasing shall be used under the following condition:
+Protected Only left-turn phasing shall be used under the following conditions:

-There are two or more left-turn lanes on an approach with opposing through traffic.
+- There are two or more left-turn lanes on an approach with opposing through traffic. - Sight distance limitations exist, or are expected, due to negative offset of opposing left-turn lanes or skewed intersection geometry.